-Retired public safety officers may be able to exclude $3,000 from their taxes each year for health and long-term care insurance premiums.
-You must be an eligible public safety officer and have your premiums deducted from your monthly retirement payments.
+Retired public safety officers may be able to reduce their taxable income by excluding up to $3,000 from their taxes each year for health, dental, vision, and long-term care insurance premium payments.

 This is a federal income tax deduction program.
 ETF cannot give tax or legal advice.
 Speak with your attorney or tax advisor or contact the IRS with questions.

 You are eligible for this program if you receive annuity payments from the Wisconsin Retirement System and are an eligible public safety officer.

 Federal law defines who is an eligible public safety officer.
 Some of the criteria are: